-Because the primary purpose of the data room is to present a company’s potential for future profit to a group of investors, the following documents should be considered for inclusion:
+Because the primary purpose of a data room for investors is to present a company’s potential for future profit to a group of investors, the following legal documents should be considered for inclusion:

 • Legal structure and articles of incorporation

-• Records of previous capital raises and liquidity events
+• Records of previous capital raise and liquidity events

 • Board of Directors’ meeting minutes or previous actions